 Masses are held on Feast Days of the Order by the Subpriory and in conjunction with the Associations of the Order.
 Subpriory Masses are held at St. Francis Church, New York City, at St. Ann’s Church in Washington, D.C. and at other locations within the two Associations.

 Each year in May, a Mass of the Subpriory is held in Lourdes, France, during the course of the Order’s Pilgrimage.
-At the Mass in Lourdes in 2017, six members of the Order made their Promise of Obedience.
+At the Mass in Lourdes, members of the Order who are approved to do so, make their Promises of Obedience.

 Under the direction of Kathryn Abell, Dame in Obedience, the Subpriory sends prayer cards and messages to those members of the Federal and American Association and their families who are ill or otherwise in need of prayers.
 Masses are offered by our Subpriory Chaplains for the deceased.

 As a “spiritual” community, the Subpriory of Our Lady of Lourdes does not have its own works or ministries.
 Its purpose is rather to allow its members, to the extent they are able to do so, to take their spirituality back to their respective Associations, and to roll up their sleeves and work side-by-side with other Knights and Dames.
 By bringing their Grace, or spiritual energy, back to their own Association, the Subpriory really has a direct role in strengthening the service of the Order to the sick and the poor and in witnessing our Faith to the world.
 In the Benedictine tradition, then, we work and pray (“ora et labora”).